did you know?

 - ~ Supermarkets: There is a small Co-op in the village which has all the basics.
 Asda, Tesco and Morrison all deliver to Braemar.
 The Co-op in Ballater is much larger and has a good selection of produce.

 - ~ The Highlanders Bakehouse is your local artisan baker all products are made fresh overnight.
-Order form and bread can be found at Crathies near Balmoral Castle next to the primary school.
-Honesty box system.
-First come, first served bases.
-They also have a fanastic range of cheese, charcuterie, preserves, local vegetables and fresh herbs.
+Try a local buttery or two they are very addictive local breakfast roll.
+They can be found at Crathies near Balmoral Castle next to the primary school.
+They have an outstanding Cafe serving breakfast, lunch and teas.
+Super wee shop with recycling and satiability at its roots.
 They will also make fresh takeaway sandwiches to order.

-- ~ There is a Farmers Market at Ballater each month.
+- ~ There are Farmers Market at Ballater and Aboyne each month.

 - ~ The Deeside Deli have a superb selection of cheese, charcuterie with fresh vegetables and preserves.
 They also have home made prepared evening meals for an easy supper.